 But.. once we drove out at 1145AM, the cars were not moving at all.
 So we couldn’t go up to the other orchards anymore and decided to just head for lunch and try to do it again next year instead.
 They have a bed and breakfast in one of the farms at Oak Glen.
-One of the farms also offer “glamping”.
+One of the farms also offers “glamping”.
 If you’re up for it, I’d say stay for the whole weekend if you’re into visiting various farms.

 I think you can only go to the various orchards if you go on a weekday, on a weekday forget about it, there are too many people, too many cars.
 So for our next trip to Oak Glen, I’m going to make sure to visit Snow-Line Orchard first.

-What I like about Riley’s Farm, is they are dress Colonial style and you just feel like you’re really in a farm.
+What I like about Riley’s Farm Oak Glen, is they are dress Colonial style and you just feel like you’re really on a farm.
 It’s really quaint.

 The place can also get dusty.
 Bring the right shoes, a hat, sunblock and dress appropriately.
 Tons of picture opportunity while you’re at Riley’s Farm.
 Though a little confusing, we had a really good time and I’d do it again.
 Plan to stay all day if you’re visiting Riley’s Farm Oak Glen for Pumpkin Patch or just to pick other fruit, apple picking or berry picking.
 My next target is really apple cider donut picking.
 Haha.

-Riley’s Farm is located in 12261 S. Oak Glen Road, Oak Glen, California 92399.
-Is it different from Riley’s Apple Farm.
+Riley’s Farm is located at 12261 S. Oak Glen Road, Oak Glen, California 92399.
+It is different from Riley’s Apple Farm.
 I know.. how confusing, but this is the first orchard you’ll see when going up Oak Glen for apple picking, or in our case pumpkin picking.
 Have fun!